 It’s the duty of the Hotel Manager to ensure that the workforce is duly rested.

-A buffer time must also be created by the Hotel Managers to ensure they have some time to rest their brain and reflect on the tasks in hand.
+A buffer time must also be created by the Hotel Managers to ensure they have some time to rest their brain and reflect on the tasks at hand.
 If realignment is required, it is this buffer time that helps the most.